oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 # Cheat sheet for setting up Kubernetes

 If you need some help setting up a Kubernetes environment to experiment with the operator, please read on!
-The supported environment is an on-premise installation of Kubernetes, e.g. on Bare Metal, or on a cloud provider like Oracle Cloud, Google, or Amazon.
+The supported environment is an on-premises installation of Kubernetes; for example, on Bare Metal, or on a cloud provider like Oracle Cloud, Google, or Amazon.
 Cloud providers allow you to provision a managed Kubernetes environment from their management consoles.
 You could also set up Kubernetes manually using compute resources on a cloud.
 There are also a number of ways to run a Kubernetes single-node cluster that is suitable for development or testing purposes.
 So your options look like this:

 "Production" options: